DylanCope/CS188-Multi-Agent/README.md

 How does your agent fare?
 It will likely often die with 2 ghosts on the default board, unless your evaluation function is quite good.

-**Note:** As features, try the reciprocal of important values (such as distance to food) rather than just the values themselves.
+*Note:* As features, try the reciprocal of important values (such as distance to food) rather than just the values themselves.

-**Note:** The evaluation function you're writing is evaluating state-action pairs; in later parts of the project, you'll be evaluating states.
+*Note:* The evaluation function you're writing is evaluating state-action pairs; in later parts of the project, you'll be evaluating states.

+*Note:* You may find it useful to view the internal contents of various objects for debugging.
+You can do this by printing the objects' string representations.
+For example, you can print `newGhostStates` with `print(str(newGhostStates))`.

-**Options:** Default ghosts are random; you can also play for fun with slightly smarter directional ghosts using `-g DirectionalGhost`.
-If the randomness is preventing you from telling whether your agent is improving, you can use -f to run with a fixed random seed (same random choices every game).
+*Options:* Default ghosts are random; you can also play for fun with slightly smarter directional ghosts using `-g DirectionalGhost`.
+If the randomness is preventing you from telling whether your agent is improving, you can use `-f` to run with a fixed random seed (same random choices every game).
 You can also play multiple games in a row with `-n`.
 Turn off graphics with `-q` to run lots of games quickly.

 **Grading:** we will run your agent on the `openClassic` layout 10 times.
 You will receive 0 points if your agent times out, or never wins.
 You will receive 1 point if your agent wins at least 5 times, or 2 points if your agent wins all 10 games.
 You will receive an addition 1 point if your agent's average score is greater than 500, or 2 points if it is greater than 1000.
 You can try your agent out under these conditions with